TykTechnologies/tyk/README.md

 development version.
 Tyk is officially supported on `linux/amd64`, `linux/i386` and `linux/arm64`.

-Tests are run against both Go versions 1.10 & 1.11, however at present, only Go 1.10 is officially supported.
+Tests are run against both Go versions 1.11 & 1.12, however at present.

 ## What is an API Gateway?